withastro/astro/.changeset/chilled-geese-worry.md

 The previously experimental features `--experimental-error-overlay` and `--experimental-prerender`, both added in v1.7.0, are now the default.

-You'll notice that the error overlay during `astro dev` has a refresh visual design and provides more context for your errors.
+You'll notice that the error overlay during `astro dev` has a refreshed visual design and provides more context for your errors.

 The `prerender` feature is now enabled by default when using `output: 'server'`.
 To prerender a particular page, add `export const prerender = true` to your frontmatter.